 First off, I like to give thanks to my Husband, Michael, for the support, time and encouragement he gave in launching this new business.
 And thanks to my Family, for all the help they put into getting the place up and running, with all the extra hours it took to get the business open.

 Kendra Nault's Bio (Owner)

-After dealing with some of my aggression cases, I realized that I couldn't help everyone that came through the door where I was working with out risking my job.
-So I decided to pursue my own business where I wouldn't have any restrictions.
+After dealing with some of my aggression cases, I realized that I could not help everyone that came through the door where I was working without risking my job.
+So I decided to pursue my own business where I would not have any restrictions.

-I also had a drop in class twice a week for socializing and people really seemed to enjoy seeing there dogs have so much fun.
+I also had a drop in class twice a week for socializing where people really seemed to enjoy seeing there dogs have so much fun.
 Their dogs would get so excited any time they mentioned it.
-That is a big reason why I opened a DOG DAYCARE, it helps with socializing, and they have fun while they are doing it.
-They also get a lot of energy out so when you get home you don't have to worry about draining them after a busy day at work.
+That is a big reason why I opened a DOG DAYCARE; it helps with socializing, and they have fun while they are doing it.
+They also get a lot of energy out, so when you get home you don't have to worry about draining them after a busy day at work.

 In the last few years I have volunteered at a shelter to help the "hard to adopt" dogs (pit bulls) become more adoptable.
 I temperament test them to make sure what homes they will be best suited for, or if there are any behavior issues that I can assist with.
 I am a huge advocate of education and trying to get dogs adopted and change the way that people look at certain breeds.
 Pit Bulls can be wonderful loving pets if trained and cared for properly.